Sour (album): Critical reception

+In a 2024 Billboard cover story, Charli XCX told Kristin Robinson that "she considers 2014's Sucker, for instance, 'an attempt at what Olivia Rodrigo's Sour was able to do much better.'"

 Year-end lists

 Numerous critics and publications listed Sour in their year-end ranking of the best albums of 2021, often inside the top-ten.

+All-time lists

+In 2023, Sour was included in Rolling Stone's “The 500 Greatest Albums of All Time” list.

 Commercial performance

 Sour was the most pre-added album on Apple Music during the week leading up to its release (May 14, 2021 to May 20, 2021), dethroning Billie Eilish's Happier Than Ever (2021).
 Upon release, Sour garnered 385 million streams in its first week on global Spotify—the biggest opening week for an album by a female artist on the platform, beating the former record set by Ariana Grande's Thank U, Next (2019).
+The album also surpassed the first-week streams of rapper Pop Smoke's posthumous debut, Shoot for the Stars, Aim for the Moon (2020), which accumulated 225 million; Sour surpassed it by 160 margins more.

 The International Federation of the Phonographic Industry (IFPI) reported that Rodrigo was the world's tenth best-selling artist of 2021.